-Mold Removal Confusion in Baltimore & Philadelphia or Maryland, Pennsylvania, Delaware, New Jersey, Washington DC, Virginia or any state.
+Mold Removal Confusion in Baltimore & Philadelphia or Maryland, Pennsylvania, Delaware, New Jersey and Washington DC.

 The EPA ( Environmental Protection Agency ) has developed guidelines to assist homeowners and property owners to remove mold.
 Although it is advisable to read them yourself, here is a general description.
 The EPA guidelines suggest mold removal depending upon the size and amount of visible mildew.
 Non visible signs of mildew as you can imagine are hard to remove and will need a higher level of expertise to find and eradicate.
 Will discuss that later in the article.

 The EPA guidelines base their remediation on less than 10 square feet, 10-100 square feet and over 100 square feet of visible mildew.
 It includes whether you should use containment and negative air pressure to using special disposal suits and face masks.
 For example, less then 10 square feet you only need to use a face mask with a N-95 respirator , goggles and gloves.
 No containment is necessary.
 Anything more than 10 square feet, it is suggested that professionals be involved and have a containment built immediately.
 Also, mold industry approved Personal Protection Equipment should be worn.
 Mold testing after you have completed the project is also important.
 The EPA, does not however completely answer how to test for mildew and when the removal is done.
 They do mention that professionals should be used to test for mildew using the American Conference of Governmental Industrial Hygienists (ACGIH), or other professional organizations .
 Make sure that if someone claims to be a mold testing expert with credentials that they can prove that there credentials are equal to the ACGIH credentials or a Certified Industrial Hygienist credentials.
 I can tell you now that nothing equals to these two credential versions.